Problem Statement

 - Start by setting the

-pointer to the head of the list.
+previous pointer to nil and the current pointer to the head of the list.

 - Traverse the list while the

-pointer is not nil
+current pointer is not nil:

 - Store the next node (